ceph/ceph/doc/cephfs/upgrading.rst

     ceph mds fail mds.<X>

-2. Reduce the number of ranks to 1:
+2. For each file system, reduce the number of ranks to 1:

 ::